 Age groupers can also limit the rate of decline in performance by adding strength training program that works on muscle groups specific to the range of motion(s) required by your given sport.
 I also cannot stress enough how big a part that nutrition plays in performance.
 The old computer adage, Garbage in is Garbage Out, is magnified for age groupers.
 Consuming more protein, whole foods and supplementing with calcium will go a long way.
 While this article is not meant to cover the entire spectrum of nutrition and supplements for masters competitors rest assured if you are 40+ years of age and are not paying attention to what you are eating you are doing your self a great disservice.

 How long do I want to continue racing?

 Not sure why have been thinking about this question so much as of late.
-I know there is more likely a time in the not to distant future that I will make the decision not based on physical reasons but more likely due to work load reasons as the coaching business grows into a full time venture.
-On a positive note it was made very clear to me this past spring that I can be very competitive as a masters athlete all the way up to my 60s.
+I know there is more likely a time in the not too distant future that I will make the decision not based on physical reasons but more likely due to work load reasons as the coaching business grows into a full-time venture.
+On a positive note, it was made very clear to me this past spring that I can be very competitive as a masters athlete all the way up to my 60s.

 I would love to hear from my readers!
 What are your concerns about age related issues and competing or just you’re recreational running or riding?